sharontherese/latin-mass-funeral/content/start-here/index.md

 ]
 +++

-* [FAQs](https://www.latinmasswedding.com/FAQs/) for frequently asked questions about Latin Mass weddings and this website, like "what can I customize about a Latin Mass wedding?"
+* See the [FAQs](https://www.latinmasswedding.com/FAQs/) for frequently asked questions about Latin Mass weddings and this website, like "what can I customize about a Latin Mass wedding?"

-* [Glossary](https://www.latinmasswedding.com/glossary/) for words that I use on this website, like _missa cantata_
+* See the [Glossary](https://www.latinmasswedding.com/glossary/) for words that I use on this website, like _missa cantata_

-* [About](https://www.latinmasswedding.com/about-this-site/) for how this site is laid out, and how it got started
+* See the [About](https://www.latinmasswedding.com/about-this-site/) for how this site is laid out, and how it got started